taarikakanauji/bank-transactions-analysis/README.md

 - Step 13 : Implementing filters in the dashboard - To enhance user experience in our report, I implemented a set of 4 slicers for the user to filter data based on their requirement.
 They are easily accessible on the dashboard, in the top section.

-  Setting up slicers for interactive dynamic filtering - To ensure users could dynamically explore the data by interacing and filtering the entire report, I implemented slicers and these filters help in narrowing down the analysis to specific dimensions of interest.
+  Setting up slicers for interactive dynamic filtering - To ensure users could dynamically explore the data by interacting and filtering the entire report, I implemented slicers and these filters help in narrowing down the analysis to specific dimensions of interest.

   I added slicers for: